What is Heart Beating Fast?

 When determining why your dog may have a fast heartbeat, it is important to remember that size does play a part in heart pace.
 Smaller dogs, even those in perfect health, will have a faster heartbeat than a larger dog.
 Small dogs and puppies typically have a normal heartbeat of around 120 to 160 beats per minute.
 Larger dogs, over 30 pounds, tend to have a slower pace at around 60 to 120 beats per minute.
 If your dog is over the average speed for his weight category, he could be victim to heart disease, drug overdose, congestive heart failure, gastrointestinal disease, ventricular tachycardia, or supraventricular tachycardia.
 As the first line of defense for your pet, understanding heart issues will help to ensure that you recognize an issue and can act accordingly.
 Read the descriptions below to learn a bit about what each of these underlying issues are and be sure to speak with your vet immediately if you suspect your dog is suffering from one of them.

-Although it is unfortunate to hear, heart disease in dogs is actually quite common.
-There are many reasons why problems in the heart occur and each one can lead to heart failure if not treated immediately.
-Monitor your pet closely and if you notice any signs of heart disease such as coughing, lethargy, and loss of appetite take your dog to the vet as soon as possible to be examined.
+Although it is upsetting to hear, heart disease in dogs is actually quite common.
+There are many reasons why problems in the heart occur and heart failure may occur as a consequence.
+Monitor your pet closely and if you notice any signs of heart disease such as coughing, lethargy or loss of appetite take your dog to the vet as soon as possible to be examined.

-Heart medicine poisoning can take place when there is too much of a drug in the bloodstream of a dog at one time.
+Toxicity can take place when there is too much of a drug in the bloodstream of a dog at one time.
 This can happen due to accidental ingestion or by human error.
-Even if the dog has been specifically prescribed a heart medicine, too much of it can poison the heart.
+Even if the dog has been specifically prescribed a medicine, too much of it may cause irregular heartbeats or tachycardia.
 Once this happens the toxicity can either occur very quickly, known as acute, or it can take effect over a long period of time which is known as chronic.
 Regardless of the speed toxicity occurs, it is vital to get your dog immediate treatment in order to minimize the damage.